readthedocs/sphinx_rtd_theme/docs/development.rst

     `IE11 reached end of life on 14 June 20222 <https://endoflife.date/internet-explorer>`_,
     so we are not supporting it on newer versions, starting on 3.0.0.

-HTML4 support will be removed
-    Starting with this release, we will only support the HTML5 writer output, and builds attempting to use the HTML4 writer will fail.
-If you are still using the HTML4 writer, or have the ``html4_writer = True`` option in your Sphinx configuration file, you will need to either remove this option or pin your dependency to ``sphinx_rtd_theme<=3`` until you can.

-    This option was suggested in the past to work around issues with HTML5 support and should no longer be required to use a modern combination of this theme and Sphinx.

 .. _roadmap-release-4.0.0: